 Place the chicken into a ziploc bag.
 Pour in the beer and the crushed garlic with the salt.

 Marinade for 8-24 hours.

 When ready to cook; preheat your oven to 350 degrees.
-Drain the beer marinade (reserving the liquid), and heat a a large skillet or oven proof pan on medium-high heat.
+Drain the beer marinade (reserving the liquid), and heat a large skillet or oven proof pan over medium-high heat.

 Add 1 tablespoon of butter to the pan; and when it starts to smoke add the chicken pieces.
 Sear chicken pieces on both sides until the skin is golden and crisp.
 Sprinkle with thyme leaves.

-Place pan into the oven and continue to cook for a further 20 minutes .
+Place pan into the oven and continue to cook for a further 20 minutes.
 Turn the chicken and cook for a further 10 minutes, or until cooked through.
-Cook till chicken reaches internal temp of 165 degrees.
+Cook until chicken reaches an internal temp of 165 degrees.

 While the chicken is in the oven, fry the onions, reserved garlic from the marinade and mushrooms in a separate hot pan with butter.
 When fragrant; add the reserved marinade and simmer on medium-high heat for 5 minutes.

 Mix reserved beer and chicken broth to get two cups of liquid.
-Whisk in cornstarch till no lumps remain.
+Whisk in cornstarch until no lumps remain.

 Add the beer, broth, cornstarch mixture to mushrooms and onions.
 Cook until thickened, stirring occasionally.
 When gravy is thick, stir the cooking milk or cream through along with the thyme.
 Season with salt to suit your tastes.

 Serve with creamy mashed potatoes.
 Serve chicken with gravy poured over the chicken or serve gravy on the side.